Fingal’s Cave: Legends and Inspiration Near the Scottish Sea

 - Shelters from the Storm: More Ancient Buddhist Caves Found in Mumbai

-The lava flow that created the columns is said to have also been responsible for the formation of the Giant’s Causeway off the northeastern coast of Northern Ireland.
+The lava flow that created the columns is also said to have been responsible for the formation of the Giant’s Causeway off the northeastern coast of Northern Ireland.
 It has also been suggested that at some point of time in the past, Fingal’s Cave and the Giant’s Causeway were connected by a ‘bridge’ of the same material.
-These two sites are not only connected due to geological similarities, but also through Irish legend.
-Both sites are, for one reason or another, connected to the name Fionn mac Cumhail, a renowned warrior in Irish legend.
+These two sites are not only connected by geological similarities, but also through Irish legend.
+Both sites are, for one reason or another, connected to the name Fionn mac Cumhail , a renowned warrior in Irish legend .

 According to legend, the Giant’s Causeway was built by Fionn, who, though normally regarded as an ordinary-sized human, is depicted as a giant in this particular tale.
-This causeway was ‘constructed’ after Fionn was challenged to a fight by a Scottish giant, and served as a meeting point for the two men.
-During the 18th century, there was a popular poetic version of the legend of Fionn, written (or translated from an ancient Gaelic epic) by the Scottish poet, James Macpherson.
+This causeway was ‘constructed’ after Fionn was challenged to a fight by a Scottish giant.
+It served as a meeting point for the two men.

 Fionn mac Cumhaill, illustration by Stephen Reid. ( Public Domain )